0

 Invocation Example

-"Brigid of the flame, Brigid of the well,
+"Brigid of the flame and flowing well,

 Leave a comment